roopinissk/roopinissk.github.io/blog/content/about.md

 ---
 author: roopini
-title: "About"
+title: "👋 Hi, I’m Ruby (aka Roopini) — Welcome to my corner on the web!"
 description: "Roopini is so awesome, she needs an about page."
 date: 2023-08-01
 tags:
   - Intro
 ---
-👋 Hi, I’m Ruby (aka Roopini) — Welcome to my corner on the web!

 ##### Quick links